What is Confidence in Others All About?

 According to the founder of Hobby Lobby, people cannot be replaced or underestimated.
 This is why he refuses to use bar-codes at the check-out.
-Green gives 8 reasons to support this conviction:
+Green gives eight reasons to support this conviction:

 - A lot of Hobby Lobby’s products come from cottage industries that cannot mark their goods with bar codes if they tried.

-- Inventory control by computer is not as accurate as you think.
+- Inventory control by a computer is not as accurate as you think.